 - Once received and prior to acceptance, material container/s should be visually examined for correct labeling, damage, broken seals, and evidence of tampering or contamination.

-- Materials should be held under quarantined till they are tested and released for use.
+- Materials should be held under quarantine until they are tested and released for use.

 - Prior to mixing the newly arrived containers released after testing with the existing stock, procedures should be available to prevent discharging incoming material wrongly into existing stock.